 The Company maintains its financial statements in its functional currency, which is the pounds sterling.
 Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the date of the transaction.
 Exchange gains or losses arising from foreign currency transactions are included in the determination of net income (loss) for the respective periods.
-The Company recorded foreign exchange gain of \$4.6 million for the year ended December 31, 2019, \$1.1 million foreign exchange gain for the three months ended December 31, 2018, and a \$4.0 million foreign exchange gain and foreign exchange loss of \$25,000 for the years ended September 30, 2018 and 2017, respectively, which are included in other income in the statements of operations and comprehensive loss.
+The Company recorded foreign exchange loss of \$0.2 million for the year ended December 31, 2020, foreign exchange gains of \$4.6 million, \$1.1 million, and \$4.0 million for the year ended December 31, 2019, the three months ended December 31, 2018, and the year ended September 30, 2018, respectively, which are included in other income in the statements of operations and comprehensive loss.